malger/reqs2preload/Readme.md

 This is controlled by : ```nodeIntegration:false;``` (which is now the default)

-The script will automatically cpüy the require calls to the preload.js from a given file (default renderer.js).
+The script will automatically copy the ```require``` calls to the preload.js from a given file (default renderer.js).
 Every imported library/module will be exposed into the window.

 ### Install